Why is My Coffee Bitter? 7 Reasons Why & How to Fix It Forever

 As the bread is heated, it becomes more and more brown.
 However, left to toast for too long, it becomes burned.
 This is essentially what happens when you brew coffee; it ‘cooks’ for too long, leading to bitterness.

-How to fix bitterness caused by steeping too long
+How to fix bitter coffee caused by steeping for too long:

 To prevent bitterness caused by steeping for too long, it’s important to time the coffee whilst it’s brewing.
 You can do this using the stopwatch on your smartphone.